CLCStriders/striders/pages/training.md

 The Monday and Wednesday sessions are free for members and you’re welcome to check out a few sessions before you commit to joining.
 Contact us at <training@clcstriders-runningclub.co.uk> for more details or to let us know if you’re coming along to training for the first time.

-On both Mondays and Wednesdays, we meet at the [CLC Health & and Fitness Centre on Malvern Road]({{ site.mapUrl_CLC }}) we usually gather downstairs - just ask at reception for the running club and they will point you in the right direction.
+On both Mondays and Wednesdays, we meet at the [CLC Health & Fitness Centre]({{ site.mapUrl_CLC }}) on Malvern Road.
+We usually gather downstairs - just ask at reception for the running club and they will point you in the right direction.
 There is plenty of free parking and changing rooms and lockers are available (20p required).

 #### Mondays – Social run